Utah Birth Records Search

 You may also add paternity to an existing Utah birth record or have one amended for a fee.

-80% of all Utah residents live in the Salt Lake area.
-Utah is the 13th largest state in America, but very sparsely populated.
+80% of all UT residents live in the Salt Lake area and is the 13th largest state in America, but very sparsely populated.
 They do however have the 4th largest growth rate in the country at 1.64% annually.

-With a total landmass of 84,899 square miles, Utah has only 33.6 people living per square mile.
+With a total landmass of 84,899 square miles, the state has only 33.6 people living per square mile.

 We acquired Utah from Mexico in 1848 and then it became a State in 1896.